philrz/super/book/src/super-sql/expressions/subqueries.md

   else visit(node)
   end
 ```

+>[!NOTE]
-> _Note in this case, we are traversing only records and arrays.
+> In this case, we are traversing only records and arrays.
 Support for flattening
-> and unflattening maps and sets is forthcoming._
+> and unflattening maps and sets is forthcoming.

 Here, `walk` is invoking an [array subquery](#array-subqueries) on the unnested
 entities (records or arrays), calling the `walk` function recursively on each item,